mikeroyal/Self-Hosting-Guide/README.md

 [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) is a free remote desktop application that use can use on your iPhone, iPad, Mac, Windows and Linux computers from anywhere in the world.

 [TightVNC](https://www.tightvnc.com/) is a free remote desktop application.
 It can see the desktop of a remote machine and control it with your local mouse and keyboard, just like you would do it sitting in the front of that computer.

+[KRDC](https://apps.kde.org/krdc/) is a client application that allows you to view or even control the desktop session on another machine that is running a compatible server.
+VNC and RDP is supported.

+[Krfb Desktop Sharing](https://apps.kde.org/krfb/) is a server application that allows you to share your current session with a user on another machine, who can use a VNC client to view or even control the desktop.

+[wayvnc](https://github.com/any1/wayvnc) is a VNC server for wlroots-based Wayland compositors (no_entry Gnome, KDE and Weston are not supported).
+It attaches to a running Wayland session, creates virtual input devices, and exposes a single display via the RFB protocol.

+[Waypipe](https://gitlab.freedesktop.org/mstoeckl/waypipe/) is a proxy for Wayland clients.
+It forwards Wayland messages and serializes changes to shared memory buffers over a single socket.

 ### Virtualization